Places Where Can Practice Making Conversation And Generally Work On Your Social Skills

 By chatting to strangers in public

 This is a funny one.
 If you broke down the average person's social activities, talking to strangers wouldn't be a gigantic part of it.
 Starting interactions with people you don't know can also be pretty hard.
 It can make you feel nervous, and you sometimes have to be pretty good at holding a conversation or overcoming the other person's wariness.
 Still, some people who want to practice their social skills will go somewhere like a mall and try making quick, friendly chit chat with whoever they come across.
 For example, at a store they might get people's opinions on what present to buy their friend.
 If they have a dog they can go to the dog park and try to chat to the other owners.

 I think this kind of thing can definitely help you if you're particularly nervous about approaching people or talking to anyone you don't know.
 It can help you learn to think on your feet and make conversation-starting small talk.
 It's also useful in the sense that if you're up for it, there's always somewhere to go to practice for a bit.
 I don't think you have to do this though.
 There are lots of other ways to get time interacting with people.

 A support or social skills training group

-Individuals or organizations in some cities run support or training groups for things like social anxiety or Asperger's Syndrome.
+Individuals or organizations in some cities run support or training groups for things like social anxiety or Autism Spectrum Disorder.
 Members get together, discuss their issues, and help each other out as best they can.
 Just by being around other people there's an opportunity to get some social experience.
 Training groups more deliberately teach social skills.
 They include role plays and exercises where the students can practice interactions in a low-risk environment.
 Groups can either be entirely support or training-oriented, but they're often a mix of the two.
 This article goes into more depth:

 Using the services of an anonymous crisis support line